 Professor Russ Jago said, “This research highlights the importance of physical activity outside of school hours.
 It is already clear that reaching the recommended physical activity levels solely during school hours is a near-impossible goal.”

 “Parents should encourage their children to attend after-school clubs, attend community groups and play in their neighborhood.
 All four types of activity contribute equally so parents should find the best balance for their children.”

-In other words, the findings recommend parents and teachers to give children opportunities to be physically active throughout the day.
+In other words, the teachers to give children opportunities to be physically active throughout the day.
 Being physically active allows children to be flexible and also develop social skills.
 It also encourages them to attend an after-school club or replacing screen time with a run around in the park.